 Depending on your residency, you may have certain data subject rights.
-These rights vary by state and country, but they may include the right to: (i) request additional disclosures about the Personal Data we collect, use, disclose and sell; (ii) request access to and rectification or erasure of your Personal Data; (iii) restrict or object to the processing of your Personal Data; (iv) opt-out of the sale of Personal Data; and (v) obtain a copy of their Personal Data in a portable format.
+These rights vary by state and country, but they may include the right to: (i) request additional disclosures about the Personal Data we collect, use, disclose, sell, and share; (ii) request access to and correction or erasure of your Personal Data; (iii) restrict or object to the processing of your Personal Data, including by limiting the use of sensitive Personal Data, where applicable; (iv) opt-out of the sale of Personal Data, sharing of Personal Data for purposes of cross-context behavioral advertising, and target advertising; and (v) obtain a copy of your Personal Data in a portable format.
 Where we rely on consent as the basis for processing Personal Data, individuals have the right to withdraw their consent.
-You may also have the right to lodge a complaint about the processing of Personal Data with a data protection authority, including if we deny your request.
+You may also have the right to lodge a complaint about the processing of Personal Data with a data protection authority in your jurisdiction.

 How to Exercise Data Subject Rights

-If you make a request related to Personal Data about you, you will be required to supply a valid means of identification as a security precaution.
+If you make a request related to Personal Data about you, you will be required to authenticate your identity as a security precaution.
 If you have an online account with us, you may satisfy this identification requirement by first logging into that account.
 Visit the My Account page on the Sites and enter your account using your email address and password.
 For others, we will follow-up all requests with a phone call from the appropriate member of our team to verify your identity, and if your identity is verifiable, we will proceed with processing the request as directed by applicable law.
 For requests related to particularly sensitive information, we may require additional proof of identification.

 If you make a Data Subject Rights request through an authorized agent, we will require written proof that the agent is authorized to act on your behalf.

 We will process your request within the time provided by applicable law.

 Other California Privacy Rights: Shine the Light